astudentsguidetocs/astudentsguidetocs.github.io/draft/chapters/mindsetattitude/gettingthingsdone.md

 you need a way to split up your time.

 Finally, as my first point explained: figure out what works for you.
 Not all of this advice is going to work, but hopefully it sets you on the right path.
+And if you find your systems aren’t working, change something!
+Drop a class.
+Tell your boss something isn’t working.
+Reorganize your life priorities.
+Often times we think we have less control over our lives than we actually do.

 ## Distractions